-Goal Outcome/ Intervention/Strategy Process Partner Role Partner Time Disparity Addressed
+Goal Outcome/ Intervention/Strategy Process Partner Role Partner Time Disparity

-Objective Measures Resources Frame
+Objective Measures Resources Frame Addressed

-• a.
+Create 8.
+Through a.
 Bicycle safety A. 2017- Yes.

 community advocacy, information, programs 2018

-environments create a , and events will be
+environments create a and events will be

-Inat promote better Kingston website. promoted through the B. 2017-
+that promote better Kingston website. promoted through the В. 2017-

 and support experience LWK website and social 2018

-···· · · · · · · · · · · · · · · · · · media.
+and a safe media.

+Pedestrian Master Plan.

-- environment for bicyclists Pedestrian Master Plan. b.
+and beverage for bicyclists b.
 Grants will be written

-- of all ages to to support the
+choices and of all ages to to support the

-travel development of a Bicycle
+physical travel development of a Bicycle

-physical throughout and Pedestrian Master
+throughout and Pedestrian Master

 the City of Plan.

 Kingston.

 Create 9.
 Kingston A. Through promotion and advocacy, a.
 Existing bicycle events a.
 2016- Yes.

-community Ū support existing bicycle events such as U , 2018
+• support existing bicycle events such as 2018

-· · · · · · events will be added.
+destination events will be added.

-for inviting YMCA Bike Fest, O+ Festival and b.
+environments for inviting YMCA Bike Fest, O+ Festival and b.
 2016-

 that promote and Cancer Ride. b.
 Bike Friendly Kingston 2018

-successful will increase
+and support successful will increase

-bicycle B. Host multiple fun bicycle events membership and c.
+healthy food bicycle B. Host multiple fun bicycle events membership and c.
 2018

-and beverage events. capacity.
+and beverage events. including Feast on Two Wheels and capacity.

 choices and Group Rides.

 physical c.
 An educational

 activity.
 C. Provide support for and increase campaign supporting

-, , , , ·
+activity. membership in Bike Friendly Kingston. cyclists will be

 implemented.

 D. Educate the public on bicycle laws

 and best practices, and create a

 positive view of cyclists.

-Goal Outcome/ Intervention/Strategy Process Partner Role Partner Time Disparity

-Objective Measures Resources Frame Addressed

-A. Provide support for the Kingston A. 2016- Yes.

-, Greenline through the promotion of 2018

-environments pamphlets and websites.

-system of trails B.2018

-• • • b.
-The CMP document for the

-U U Kingston Greenline will be in C. 2017-

-- Kingston Greenline. use.
-2018

-to a larger trail

-• c.
-Additional sections of the D. 2017-

-activity.
-Greenline Rail Trail will be 2018

-completed.
-2010

-the U&D corridor, and the Kingston

-d.
-Additional sections of the

-Greenline Rail Trail will be

-• completed.

-midtown hub of the Kingston

-Greenline.
+Goal Outcome/ Intervention/Strategy Process Partner Role Partner Time Disparity Objective Measures Resources Frame Addressed Create A. Provide support for the Kingston A. 2016- Yes. community Greenline through the promotion of added to additional signs, 2018 environments access to a the Greenline brand. pamphlets and websites. that promote system of trails B.2018 • b.
+The CMP document for the - • Kingston Greenline will be in C. 2017- • Kingston Greenline. use.
+2018 to a larger trail system. c.
+Additional sections of the D. 2017- activity. connections between the Wallkill Greenline Rail Trail will be 2018 Valley Rail Trail, the O&W Rail Trail, completed.
+2010 the U&D corridor, and the Kingston G i cerimien d.
+Additional sections of the Greenline Rail Trail will be completed. midtown hub of the Kingston Greenline.
 Create 11.
 Senior A. The Age Well Focus Team will a.
 Seniors living at two low- a.
 2017- 11.
-Yes

-community citizens in develop and implement a work plan income housing sites will have 2018

-environments Kingston have based on the outcomes of a series of access to computers and the

-that promote ample, focus groups aimed at determining internet in the community room b.
-2017-

-and support accessible barriers to active living and healthy of each of the housing sites.
-2018

-healthy food opportunities eating which included

-and beverage for physical transportation, internet access and b.
-A minimum of two training с.
-2017-

-choices and activity, computer skills. programs to increase seniors' 2018

-physical healthy eating computer skills will occur.

-activity.
-B. The Age Well Focus Team will

-interaction. continually assess seniors via focus c.
-The City of Kingston Mayor

-groups to determine if the strategies and Common Council will be

-made aware of identified

-effective. transportation barriers for

-seniors to access local healthy

-food.
+Yes community citizens in develop and implement a work plan income housing sites will have 2018 environments Kingston have based on the outcomes of a series of access to computers and the that promote ample, focus groups aimed at determining internet in the community room b.
+2017- and support accessible barriers to active living and healthy of each of the housing sites.
+2018 healthy food opportunities eating which included and beverage for physical transportation, internet access and b.
+A minimum of two training c.
+2017- choices and activity, computer skills. programs to increase seniors' 2018 physical healthy eating computer skills will occur. activity. and social B. The Age Well Focus Team will interaction. continually assess seniors via focus c.
+The City of Kingston Mayor groups to determine if the strategies and Common Council will be made aware of identified effective. transportation barriers for seniors to access local healthy food.